satpalsr/sdk/docs/server.player.leaveworld.md

 ## Player.leaveWorld() method

-Removes the player from the current
+Removes the player from the current [World](./server.world.md) they are in.

 **Signature:**